-The Ghettos
+GALLERY 10: The Ghettos

 More than two million Jews came under German control after the invasion of Poland.
 Realizing that "voluntary emigration" was impossible with so vast a population, the Germans adopted a policy of isolation and containment.
 For the Jews, ghetto life was one of squalor, hunger, disease, and despair.
 Yet even in the darkness of the ghettos, with the most limited resources, many Jews actively strove to maintain their dignity and humanity through cultural and spiritual resistance.
 Notice the sloping cobblestone floor as you descend further into the exhibition.

-What do the artifacts and photographs tell you about the conditions in the ghettos?
-What measures did the Nazis take to isolate the Jewish community from the rest of the population?
-Explore the gallery and look for examples of resistance.
+- What do the artifacts and photographs tell you about the conditions in the ghettos? - What measures did the Nazis take to isolate the Jewish community from the rest of the population? - Explore the gallery, what different types of resistance are reflected? - Why do you think Jewish people would risk their lives to sustain customs and traditions, or even cultural expression - such as music and writing? - Why would this be considered a form of resistance?

-Holocaust in the Soviet Union
+GALLERY 11: Holocaust in the Soviet Union

 Germany's invasion of the territories of the Soviet Union added more than five million Jews to those under Nazi control.
 The Nazis were no longer satisfied with their policy of ghettoization and implemented a plan that called for the mass murder of all Jews, which became known as the "Final Solution."
 Three thousand members of the Einsatzgruppen (mobile killing squads) were sent from town to town to confiscate property and then systematically murder Jews, Roma, and others in mass shootings.
 Look at the illustrated maps on the wall showing the invasion of the Soviet Union and the killing sites.

-Why do you think this looked different than the invasion of Western countries?
-Look for artifacts that tell the stories of Jewish people who lived in the Soviet Union.
+- Why do you think this looked different than the invasion of Western countries? - Look for artifacts that tell the stories of Jewish people who lived in the Soviet Union.
 What stories do they tell?

-The Wannsee Conference
+GALLERY 12: The Wannsee Conference

 On January 20th, 1942, in a villa on the outskirts of Berlin, the Wannsee Conference convened to work out the logistics of the "Final Solution to the Jewish Question."
-Nazis believed that a more industrialized and efficient method of killing was needed-- the work of the Einsatzgruppen proved to be inefficient.
+Nazis believed that a more industrialized and efficient method of killing was needed-the work of the Einsatzgruppen proved to be inefficient.
 It took too long, required too many bullets, and took a psychological toll on the killers.